pola-rs/polars-book/user_guide/src/optimizations/lazy/projection-pushdown.md

 # Projection pushdown

-> The Projection pushdown page is under construction.

 Let's expand our query from the previous section by joining the result of the *FILTER* operation with the runescape data to find popular Reddit usernames that have a username starting with an `"a"` that also played Runescape.
 That must be something we are all